buildbot/buildbot/master/docs/manual/cfg-properties.rst

 ``repository``
 ``project``
 ``codebase``
-    For details of these attributes see :ref:`Source-Stamps`.
+    For details of these attributes see :ref:`Concepts`.

 ``changes``
     This attribute is a list of dictionaries reperesnting the changes that make up this sourcestamp.